 4.2.5.2 NLP on Speech in real-time communication

-NLP on speech in real-time communication can be done on both UE and network, or fully on the network.
-A use case which is fully completed on network is described as below.
+NLP on speech in real-time communication may be done on both UE and network, or fully on the network.
+A use case which is fully completed on network is described as below and illustrated in figure 4.2.5-1.

 UE-B has subscribed to an intelligent translation service.
 UE-A initiates an audio/video call and establishes a connection between UE-A and UE-B through the IMS network.
 When it is detected that UE-B has subscribed to an intelligent translation service, the IMS network serving UE-B decodes the audio stream from UE-A, performs speech recognition and translates it into the required language using AI.
-Then it sends the translated text along with the video stream or through a data channel.
+Then, it sends the translated text along with the video stream or through a data channel.